alixlb/DH150---Fall-2020/README.md

 While my project is not set in stone the fitness topic is as I believe that being active is an essential part to well-being.
 It can often times be a pleasureful experience that helps feel happier overall and more concentrated and energetic.

+## Community Contribution through this UX design

+Through my UX design project, I hope to impact the lives of mid-age women (and potentially others) by offering an easy and seamless experience for people to find fitness programs/classes/exercises that fit into their schedule and help them stay in good health both physically and mentally.
+I also hope to incorporate a social aspect to this app to create a community around the topic of fitness habits.

 ## Competitive Analysis & Heuristic Evaluation

 The first step of the project was to look at websites focused on the same subject as I am doing - fitness and see how they pass the Nielson's 10 Heuristic evaluation.
 Because of my topic and my audience, I choose to evaluate the website of the YMCA for online exercise classes, [YMCA 360](https://ymca360.org/on-demand), that sources videos from their gyms across the country and tries to meet the needs of all age groups.